Grundy runs all over Honaker, 62-21

 While the Honaker offense and defense struggled, its special teams unit answered the bell in the third quarter when Lowe got his second touchdown of the evening on a 65-yard kickoff return for a score to cut the Tigers’ deficit to 35 with a 56-21 score after Stevens’ third made PAT of the evening.

-Grundy finished its scoring in the third quarter when Lester completed his hat trick with his third rushing touchdown of the night on a 15-yard jive to cap off the high powered performance by the Grundy rushing attack with a final score of 62-21.
+To no chagrin of the homestanding gold and white, it was Grundy who would make the last noise before the buzzer sounded.
+With 1:07 remaining in the third quarter, Lester completed his hat trick with his third rushing touchdown of the night on a 15-yard jive to cap off the high powered performance by the Grundy rushing attack with a final score of 62-21.

 When the dust settled, the Grundy rushing attack had 518 yards rushing on a night that saw four separate sprinters reach pay dirt in a win that puts the Golden Wave in the driver’s seat in the Black Diamond District race.